bazelbuild/bazel/site/en/query/quickstart.md

 git clone https://github.com/bazelbuild/examples.git
 ```

-The sample project for this tutorial is in the 'examples/query-quickstart' directory.
+The sample project for this tutorial is in the `examples/query-quickstart` directory.

 ## Getting started

 ### What are Bazel queries?

 Queries help you to learn about a Bazel codebase by analyzing the relationships between `BUILD` files and examining the resulting output for useful information.
-This guide previews some basic query functions, but for more options see the [Query guide](https://bazel.build/query/guide).
+This guide previews some basic query functions, but for more options see the [query guide](https://bazel.build/query/guide).
 Queries help you learn about dependencies in large scale projects without manually navigating through `BUILD` files.

 To run a query, open your command line terminal and enter:

 ```posix-terminal
 bazel query 'query_function'
 ```